 Contents

 The Vatican Museums is home to a collection of roughly 70,000 works, including some of the most prominent Roman sculptures and Renaissance paintings, which have been amassed by the Catholic Church and the papacy over the centuries.
 Of these, only 20,000 are on display.
 To accommodate such a large number of artworks, the Vatican City has created 54 galleries that have come to be known as the Vatican Museums.
-The Museums employ around 640 people who work in 40 different administrative, scholarly, and restoration departments.
+Here's your guide to navigating the interiors of this landmark and its vast collections.

 Know More About Vatican Museums >